AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/profile-merge/audience-identity-reporting.md

 ---
-title: Audience Identity Reporting
+title: Audience identity reporting
-description: Audience Identity Reporting provides customers with the ability to report on the total population of a trait or segment by person/household definitions of identity.
-Watch this video to see how it is manifested in the Audience Manager reports.
+description: Learn about audience identity reporting.
+This type of reporting in Audience Manager enables you to report on the total population of a trait or segment by person or household definitions of identity.
 feature: profile merge
 topics:
 audience: marketer